Beach Too Sandy, Bryan Too Breaky

 So, when this happened, very Quaker, yeah.

-When all this happened, we like we're reading reviews and we read reviews of it.
+When all this happened, we like were reading reviews and we read reviews of it.
 And then the next day is when they reversed it.

 So then we actually did a follow-up episode a week after.

-And I will say we did get comments from listeners saying like they want fewer politics or a couple people.
+And I will say, we did get comments from listeners saying, like, they want fewer politics or a couple people.
 It wasn't anything that bad.

 And I thought it was interesting because I thought we do tend to avoid so much.
-Like sometimes I fear that we don't say enough on the show with everything that's going on.
+Like, sometimes I fear that we don't say enough on the show with everything that's going on.

-So for that, it felt like a little way to be like, get a a little bit out there of like,
+So for that, it felt like a little way to be like, get a little bit out there of like,

 look at this ridiculous situation.
 Even this is touched by this divisiveness.